busterbenson/public/ReviewEveryMonth.md

 * 12th: Went to Children's Fairyland with Niko, Brasa, Bode, Alykah, Zuri, Spike, Indy, Juniper.
 * 18th: Dinner at Anneke and Casey's (first time at their place)
 * 20th: Long bike ride with Niko where he biked up the pedestrian bridge (both ways) without stopping!
+* 23rd: My work project launched: analytics.twitter.com (super smooth launch, team is in high spirits)
+* 23rd: First date night in a long time: Wood Tavern.
+Funny conversations with the bartender and other guests.
+* 25th: Quality neighbor dinner time with Bode and Brasa while kids watched movies
+* 26th: Went to the steam trains with Niko, went on the trains 3 times!
+* 29th: Quality friend times with Tony Stubblebine and Sarah.
+They brought dinner to us.
+* 30th: ModelViewCulture launch party, got to celebrate Amelia's new thing

 ##### Jan 1st 2014:
 *Weight:* 173.2 (+1.6)